 Martin conducted the musicians as they recorded their parts onto tracks three and four of the four-track tape.
 A reduction mix, numbered take 26, was then made to free up space for more overdubs.
-After this the rhythm parts filled track one and all other overdubs were on track two.
+After this The Beatles’ drums and percussion parts filled track one, and electric guitar, Mellotron, cellos and trumpets were on track two.

-Five mono mixes, numbered 5-9, were made towards the end of the session, and acetate discs were cut for each of The Beatles to take home.
+Five mono mixes, numbered RM5-9, were made towards the end of the session, and the following day four acetate discs of RM9 were cut for each of The Beatles to take home.

 - 1969: Plastic Ono Band live: Lyceum Ballroom, London